-- child, parent, sibling, grandparent or grandchild of the employee's spouse or domestic partner. - (d) Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
-Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted. - (e) An amount sufficient which, when added to an employee's disability indemnity under Worker's Compensation, will result in a payment to the employee not more than the employee's regular salary. - (f) An amount sufficient which, when added to an employee's disability indemnity under State Disability Insurance (if applicable), will result in a payment to the employee not more than the employee's regular salary. - (g) Employees who have sick leave accruals can use up to forty (40) hours of such sick leave time to care for a new or adopted child.
+- c.
+Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
+Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted. - d.
+An amount sufficient which, when added to an employee's temporary disability indemnity received under Worker's Compensation, will result in a payment to the employee not more than the employee's regular salary. - e.
+An amount sufficient which, when added to an employee's disability benefits received under State Disability Insurance (if applicable), will result in a payment to the employee not more than the employee's regular salary. - f.
+Employees who have sick leave accruals can use up to forty (40) hours of such sick leave time to bond with a newborn, a newly placed foster child, or an adopted child.